top of page

 While there are several different factors that contribute to this phenomenon, it all boils down to one thing – an inability for some autistic individuals to navigate complex social situations without becoming overwhelmed by sensory input or emotionally drained from taking on other people’s emotions as their own.

 Being aware of these issues and gaining support when needed can go a long way toward coping with the challenges social fatigue creates on a daily basis.
+If you'd like to work with someone on minimizing your ongoing social fatigue, one of the specialized coaches at Thrive Autism Coaching may be able to help.
+Click here to schedule a complimentary consultation.

 Post: Blog2_Post